-Figure 15: The MIPAS-CALIOP coincidence count statistics of the mean SH winter seasons 2009-2011 (May-Oct).
-A misstime of $\Delta t < 2$ hours and miss-distance of $\Delta x < 100$ km is applied together with the estimation of an MIPAS-like mean CALIOP cloudy compared to 60% of MIPAS coincidences are classified as cloudy for no-cloud CALIOP conditions.
-For the other CALIOP classes (Figure 15, bottom) the MIPAS ice class events show only in 30% of the coincidences a CALIOP ice class.
-The NAT class coincidences are distributed mainly to two CALIOP types, Mix1 (21%) and Mix2 (53%), and only minor contributions for STS (<10%), Mix2-enh (<3%) and nearly no indication for ice (0.1%).
-For the STS{mix} class 45% of the
+Taking the MIPAS classes as reference (Fig. 15, bottom), the comparison of the non-cloudy events shows better agreement than the CALIOP reference comparison (Fig. 15, top), with only 20% of the CALIOP coincidences classified as cloudy compared to 60 % of MIPAS coincidences being classified as cloudy for no-cloud CALIOP conditions.
+For the other CALIOP classes (Fig. 15, bottom) the MIPAS ice class events only show a CALIOP ice class in 30 % of the coincidences.
+The NAT class coincidences are distributed mainly to two CALIOP types, Mix 1 (21%) and Mix 2 (53%), and only minor contributions for STS (< 10%), Mix 2-enh (< 3%) and nearly no indication for ice (0.1 %).
+For the STSmix class, 45% of the CALIOP coincidences are classified as STS, whereby only Mix 2 (may include larger number densities of NAT) of the CALIOP mixed-type classes contributes significantly (23%).
+Here a relatively large part of 22% are nocloud events for CALIOP.